rdzotz/Forecaster/README.md

 # Forecaster
- A collection of functions intended for Recurrent Neural Network multi-step, time-series forecasting.
+ Class devepoped during the investigation of Recurrent Neural Network multi-step, time-series forecasting of noisly time-series.

- Example runfile on its way
+The provided Google Colab notebook walks through and example.